engpcpx/HDVL-SystemVerilog-Simon-Game-Genius-/README.md

-# Simon Game (Genius) on RISC-V – SystemVerilog Implementation
+# PBL1 - Simon Game (Genius) – SystemVerilog Implementation

 SystemVerilog-based implementation of the classic **Simon (Genius)** memory game, designed to run on a RISC-V compatible hardware platform.
 This project includes a complete RTL design, modular architecture, and self-checking testbenches for functional verification.